derberg/voice-control/README.md

-Stuff based on espruino and IBM Watson API.
+Stuff based on Espruino and IBM Watson API.
 You can use it to manage whatever you want with your voice.

 This is very first version.
-No espruino specific code yet.
+No Espruino specific code yet.
 It checks IBM Watson API and its powerful Speech to Text service.

 ## Start Locally

+### Get YaaS

+You need YaaS to use their nice Email service

+1. Create an account at https://yaas.io

+2. Create new Project and Client

+3. Write down your projectId, clientName and its clientId and clientSecret.

 ### Get Bluemix

+You need Bluemix to use their nice Speech to Text service

-1. Log in to Bluemix at https://bluemix.net and create an account.
+1. Create an account at https://bluemix.net

 2. Create an instance of the Speech to Text service:
      * In the Bluemix **Catalog**, select Speech to Text under service's Watson category